January 29, 2025

 - An introductory interest rate period.

-When it comes to the rate cap on your ARM loan, FHA loan rules are clear.
+Regarding the rate cap on your ARM loan, FHA loan rules are clear.
 “Increases or decreases in the interest rate will be limited by the interest rate cap structure of your loan.”

 Discuss this cap with your lender.
 You may find that no two loan options are exactly alike.

 Why are there FHA ARM loan interest rate caps?
 They are designed to protect you from major interest rate changes.
-FHA ARMs feature both an annual cap and a limit on how much the rate can increase for the full term of the mortgage.
+FHA ARMs feature an annual cap and a limit on how much the rate can increase for the full term of the mortgage.

 FHA loans feature a 1-year ARM and four “hybrid” ARM options.
 FHA Hybrid ARMs have an introductory rate that does not change for a specified period–as long as 10 years.
 Once the rate adjustments begin they may occur every year.